Friday, January 2, 2015

 Dr. Ruwan M Jayatunge

-Recently I had the honor and privilege of meeting one of the outstanding humanitarians and outspoken advocates for Human Rights of our time -Lieutenant- General Honorable Roméo A. Dallaire, (Ret’d) Senator at the York University.
+Recently I had the honor and privilege of meeting one of the outstanding humanitarians and outspoken advocates for human rights of our time—Lieutenant-General Honorable Roméo A. Dallaire (Ret’d), Senator at York University.
 His reputation reaches far and wide.
 Many Sri Lankans know him as the commander of the UN Mission in Rwanda during the Rwandan genocide.
-Although he is a Canadian Icon he belongs to the entire world that believe in peace and equality.
-Today he is serving as a Senator in his native Quebec and dedicated his life to eradicate the plague of child soldiers around the globe.
+Although he is a Canadian icon, he belongs to the entire world that believes in peace and equality.
+Today he is serving as a senator in his native Quebec and has dedicated his life to eradicating the plague of child soldiers around the globe.

-Gen Romeo Dallaire served in the UN peace keeping mission in Rwanda during its darkest period.
+Gen. Romeo Dallaire served in the UN peacekeeping mission in Rwanda during its darkest period.
 He encountered the worst of humanity in Rwanda and oversaw the murder of 800,000 human beings.
-In front of his eyes genocide took place and the Civilized World did nothing to prevent it.
+In front of his eyes, genocide took place, and the civilized world did nothing to prevent it.
 He was left alone to face the consequences.
-He went for the UN peace mission in 1993 returned in August 1994 as a tormented and disappointed man with a heavy emotional baggage.
+He went for the UN peace mission in 1993 and returned in August 1994 as a tormented and disappointed man with heavy emotional baggage.

-Gen Romeo Dallaire too became a victim of his hazardous peace keeping mission in Rwanda.
-His world was falling apart and he had to fight to regain his sanity.
+Gen. Romeo Dallaire also became a victim of his hazardous peacekeeping mission in Rwanda.
+His world was falling apart, and he had to fight to regain his sanity.
 He never gave up.
 He triumphed against all odds.
-Gen Romeo Dallaire’s story is full of courage humanism, and genuine effort to fight for those who were deprived of basic human rights.
+Gen Romeo Dallaire’s story is full of courage, humanism, and genuine effort to fight for those who were deprived of basic human rights.

 My Rwandan Friend Denzel

-For me Gen Romeo Dallaire‘s story has a special meaning.
-Still I am anxious about my Rwandan friend Denzel.
-Denzel was one of my batch mates at the Vinnitsa National Medical University in Ukraine.
-He had come from Kigali Rwanda.
-“I cannot forget your name” said Denzel when he first met me in 1986.
-“Your name is similar to my country’s name, your name is Ruwan and my country is Rwanda what a nice coincidence?
-Indeed he was a pleasant guy with full of personality.
-He danced elegantly to the song “September” that is sung by the Earth Wind and Fire.
-I did not know whether Denzel was a Tootsie or a Hutu, all I knew was Denzel was a nice human being and he was my friend.
-After finishing his medical degree in 1993 he went to Rwanda and most certainly worked as a Doctor.
+For me Gen. Romeo Dallaire’s story has a special meaning.
+Still, I am anxious about my Rwandan friend Denzel.
+Denzel was one of my batchmates at the Vinnitsa National Medical University in Ukraine.
+He had come from Kigali, Rwanda.
+“I cannot forget your name,” said Denzel when he first met me in 1986.
+“Your name is similar to my country’s name; your name is Ruwan, and my country is Rwanda.
+What a nice coincidence!
+Indeed, he was a pleasant guy full of personality.
+He danced elegantly to the song “September” that is sung by Earth, Wind & Fire.
+I did not know whether Denzel was a Tutsi or a Hutu; all I knew was Denzel was a nice human being, and he was my friend.
+After finishing his medical degree in 1993, he went to Rwanda and most certainly worked as a doctor.
 His life must have been changed by the events that occurred in Rwanda in 1994 when ethnic clashes broke out.
 I don’t know whether Denzel is still alive.
-If he is dead let his soul find peace and happiness according to his religious beliefs.
+If he is dead, let his soul find peace and happiness according to his religious beliefs.

-Gen Romeo Dallaire was the commander of the UN Mission in Rwanda during the Rwandan genocide.
-When he first came to Rwanda he realized that the tensions were mounting.
-Rwandan genocide took place before his very eyes.
+Gen. Romeo Dallaire was the commander of the UN Mission in Rwanda during the Rwandan genocide.
+When he first came to Rwanda, he realized that the tensions were mounting.
+The Rwandan genocide took place before his very eyes.
 Over 800,000 people perished within 100 days.
-The killing rate was eight hundred murders per day and nearly 333 people per an hour.
-Every second five people died and the Western nations did nothing to stop it.
+The killing rate was eight hundred murders per day and nearly 333 people per hour.
+Every second five people died, and the Western nations did nothing to stop it.
 He was ordered not to intervene.
 The Rwandans were abandoned to their fate.
-Despite his orders to withdraw from Rwanda Gen. Dallaire stayed with the helpless population.
+Despite his orders to withdraw from Rwanda, Gen. Dallaire stayed with the helpless population.
 He was forced to become a spectator to genocide.

-Gen Dallaire did his utmost and saved many lives as possible with his limited resources.
-Constantly he pleaded the UN to send more peace keepers and send emergency rations.
-The things were moving very slow giving him enormous mental pressure and frustration.
+Gen. Dallaire did his utmost and saved as many lives as possible with his limited resources.
+Constantly he pleaded with the UN to send more peacekeepers and send emergency rations.
+The things were moving very slowly, giving him enormous mental pressure and frustration.
 The slaughter continued.
 Several times he disobeyed his high command when he was ordered to withdraw from Rwanda.
 He was the only help and link for the abandoned Rwandan people.
-He stayed until the helps arrived.
-He left Rwanda with severe emotional scares.
-Rwanda was a failure by humanity to stop the genocide, despite timely warnings by people like Gen Dallaire.
+He stayed until the help arrived.
+He left Rwanda with severe emotional scars.
+Rwanda was a failure by humanity to stop the genocide, despite timely warnings by people like Gen. Dallaire.

-Following overwhelming psychological tension Gen. Romeo Dallaire moved towards negative stress coping style.
+Following overwhelming psychological tension, Gen. Romeo Dallaire moved towards a negative stress coping style.
 He started abusing alcohol.
 The doctors diagnosed that Gen. Romeo Dallaire was suffering from PTSD.
-The Canadian Army discharged Gen. Dallaire under medical grounds.
-Hence his 35 year distinguished military career was over.
-Following pain and psychological torment he attempted to end his life.
+The Canadian Army discharged Gen. Dallaire on medical grounds.
+Hence, his 35-year distinguished military career was over.
+Following pain and psychological torment, he attempted to end his life.

-Although the illness wrecked him it could not destroy his deep love and respect for humanity.
+Although the illness wrecked him, it could not destroy his deep love and respect for humanity.
 He found a new powerful weapon to fight back his illness.
-He dedicated his life to become a human rights promoter with genuine devotion.
-He revealed the entire world what took place in Rwanda and his efforts to stop the genocide.
+He dedicated his life to becoming a human rights promoter with genuine devotion.
+He revealed to the entire world what took place in Rwanda and his efforts to stop the genocide.
 His conscience was clear.
-He adopted positive stress coping style, went for psychotherapy and continued his medication.
-Within a short period he was able to achieve a remarkable progress.
+He adopted a positive stress coping style, went for psychotherapy, and continued his medication.
+Within a short period he was able to achieve remarkable progress.
 He was able to keep his PTSD symptoms at bay.
 He was heading towards a complete recovery.

 The Hotel Rwanda

-The movie Hotel Rwanda was a message film and a gripping piece of drama that disclosed the outside world the magnitude of planned genocide that occurred in Rwanda.
-The film recounted the true story of a courageous simple man Paul Rusesabagina (played by Don Cheadle) the assistant manager of Milles Collines Hotel who became another Oscar Schindler.
-Being a Hutu Paul Rusesabagina risked his life to save fellow Tutsis from the extremist Hutu groups.
-For me the story of Gen Romeo Dallaire and Paul Rusesabagina were highly inspirational and it led me to write a poem – The Eye Witness of Hotel Rwanda.
+The movie Hotel Rwanda was a message film and a gripping piece of drama that disclosed to the outside world the magnitude of the planned genocide that occurred in Rwanda.
+The film recounted the true story of a courageous simple man, Paul Rusesabagina (played by Don Cheadle), the assistant manager of Milles Collines Hotel, who became another Oscar Schindler.
+Being a Hutu, Paul Rusesabagina risked his life to save fellow Tutsis from the extremist Hutu groups.
+For me the story of Gen Romeo Dallaire and Paul Rusesabagina was highly inspirational, and it led me to write a poem—The Eyewitness of Hotel Rwanda.

 The Eyewitness of Hotel Rwanda